Home News Time Zone News Hate Clock Changes? This Expert Disagrees

 US map showing all the states color coded based on who wants standard time, DST, either of these or no initiative.

 Many US states, specifically nineteen, would like to stay on permanent Daylight Saving Time (DST).
 Out of these, a few—three states—are also considering permanent standard time.
 In total, five states are interested in adopting permanent Standard Time, along with one Canadian province, British Columbia (BC).
+Note: The data reflects the situation at the time of writing (September 2024).

 ©timeanddate.com